as-night/competitive-programming/codeforces/4/a/4A-Watermelon.md

 really should test `w` for evenness first - this eliminates all the odd numbers right off the bat.
-If `w` is even, we have to perform one additional but neccessary check: the number `w` itself has to be equal to or grater than 4; otherwise the number can't split into two even numbers.
+If `w` is even, we have to perform one additional but neccessary check: the number `w` itself has to be equal to or grater than 4; otherwise the number can't be split into two even numbers.